spamhaus/pdns-logger/README.md

 force-flush=1           ; flush buffers to disk at each query

+[syslog]
+disabled = 1            ; Should we disable the syslog backend ?
+only-rewrites=0         ; log only RPZ rewrites
+ident=pdns-logger       ; the syslog ident
+facility=syslog         ; the log facility

 [sqlite3]
-disabled = 0;           ; should we disable the sqlite3 backend ?
+disabled = 1;           ; should we disable the sqlite3 backend ?
 only-rewrites=0         ; log only RPZ rewrites
                         ; what is the path to our sqlite3 database ? dbfile=/var/lib/pdns-logger/queries.db